Jaswanthkumar-1/Interview-Questions/Java-basic-questions.md

 ## Q. Why pointers are not used in Java?

-*Since JVM is responsible for implicit memory allocation, thus in order to avoid direct access to memory by the user,pointers are discouraged in Java;
+Since JVM is responsible for implicit memory allocation, thus in order to avoid direct access to memory by the user,pointers are discouraged in Java

-*Increases the complexity of the program and since Java is known for simplicity of code, adding the concept of pointers will be contradicting;
+Increases the complexity of the program and since Java is known for simplicity of code, adding the concept of pointers will be contradicting

 <div align="right">
     <b><a href="#">↥ back to top</a></b>